Amin-Lotfian/Quantium-job-simulation-analysis-Forage-Website/README.md

 # Quantium Virtual Internship – Retail Strategy and Analytics

-This repository contains my work from the **Quantium Virtual Internship**, focused on real-world data analysis in the retail sector.
+This repository contains my work from the **Quantium Virtual Internship** on the Forage website, focused on real-world data analysis in the retail sector.
 The project is split into two key tasks involving customer behavior analysis and experimentation design to assess a marketing campaign’s effectiveness.

 ---